Archive | Vocal music RSS feed for this section

 Joan Szymko – Illuminating Poetry with Song

 A preview by Marc Shulgold Glancing at the accomplishments of composer Joan Szymko, it’s no surprise that she emerged from an encouraging home environment.
-Born in Chicago in 1957 to […]
+Born in Chicago in 1957 to a devout Catholic family, where (her bio states) “faith, education and the arts were core values,” she began piano at 8.
+Pursuing a life in […]

 Common Ground Through Music

-Preview by Betsy Schwarm In an increasingly contentious world, there is comfort in hearing of attempts to build bridges – not just from one side toward the other, but from […]
+Preview by Betsy Schwarm In an increasingly contentious world, there is comfort in hearing of attempts to build bridges – not just from one side toward the other, but from both sides toward the middle.
+Considering the symbology of raising one’s voices together, choral music may be an ideal medium for such a partnership.
+For […]

 0 Comments Read more »